By Consultant Pediatrician Dr. Priya Chandrasekhar

 6. Teach kids the importance of handwash.
 We all harbour enough virus and bacteria in our throats and nose (not necessarily only when sick).
 Simple methods like adequate and necessary handwashing can prevent transmission of respiratory infections.

 7. India leads in respiratory diseases in children, and subsequent mortality due to increased rates of pneumonia.
-Let’s look to reverse that trend or reduce the numbers with the next generation.
+Let’s look to reverse that trend or reduce the numbers with the next generation with improved air quality.

-8. Air purifiers and humidifiers can help reduce the indoor pollutants, which account for a significant rate of the poor air quality index.
+8. Air purifiers and humidifiers can help reduce the indoor air pollution, which account for a significant rate of the poor air quality index.
 Find out the best ones in the market before you purchase for your home.

 9. Make sure your refrigerator and air conditioners are CFC free.
 Try avoiding insect repellant sprays and mosquito repellant coils that are known to emit harmful toxins that irritate children’s throat.